ryanbrookepayne/life-decision-records/doc/adr/0006-eat-sherbet-ice-cream.md

 ## Decision

-We will consume the entire carton of sherbet in one setting.
+We will consume the entire carton of sherbet in one sitting.

 ## Consequences